-The Backbench Business Committee is the first business committee of any kind to be established by the House and gives an opportunity to backbench Members to bring forward debates of their choice.
+The Backbench Business Committee was the first business committee of any kind to be established by the House of Commons.
+It gives an opportunity to backbench Members to bring forward debates of their choice.

 The House of Commons Backbench Business Committee has a limited allocation of time outside Government control in which it can schedule subjects for debate suggested by backbench Members of Parliament.

 The Committee can consider any subject for debate.
 This includes subjects raised in national or local campaigns, reports by select committees and other groups and issues suggested by constituents, including by people who have signed an e-petition or a traditional paper petition (there is no restriction on the number of signatures required).

 The Petitions Committee is the body charged with overseeing the new e-petitions system and recommending petitions for debate in Westminster Hall on a Monday.
 For more information go to the E-Petitions page or the Petitions Committee's homepage.

 To request a debate, an MP must contact the Backbench Business Committee and fill in an application form by noon on the Friday preceding the Tuesday meeting at which they intend to make a bid to the Committee.

 MPs who wish to suggest a debate may attend one of the Committee's weekly public meetings to make the case for a debate on their subject.
 These meetings are conducted in public and can be watched on Parliament TV.

 The Backbench Business Committee has limited time to schedule for debates and it is not possible to allocate debates on all the subjects which are suggested.